Phosphatidylserine: Benefits, Dosage, and What the Research Actually Shows

 Is soy-derived Phosphatidylserine as effective as bovine-derived PS?

-Soy-derived PS has a smaller but growing clinical evidence base demonstrating meaningful cognitive benefits — including improvements in working memory, attention, and processing speed in healthy adults.
+Soy-derived PS has a smaller but growing clinical evidence base demonstrating meaningful cognitive benefits — including improvements in working memory, attention, and processing speed in healthy adults, and memory improvements in healthy older adults.
 The effect sizes in soy PS research are somewhat smaller than those reported in the foundational bovine PS trials, which may reflect genuine differences in fatty acid composition (soy PS is enriched in linoleic acid rather than DHA, unlike brain-native PS) or simply the smaller scale of the more recent research.
 The practical recommendation is to combine soy-derived PS with DHA supplementation — providing the DHA that soy PS lacks relative to the bovine form and creating a more complete membrane phospholipid support strategy.

 Why does Phosphatidylserine have an FDA qualified health claim?